 When it comes to giving new life to clothing with unwanted screen prints, the power of 100% acetone cannot be overlooked.
 This guide is your compass through the process of removing screen printing using this potent solvent.

 Acetone, known for its ability to dissolve substances like ink, is a valuable tool in reclaiming garments for a fresh canvas.
-Whether you have a shirt with a design you’ve outgrown or a thrifted find with a print you’d prefer to bid farewell to, the following steps will unveil the process of harnessing acetone’s ink-breaking prowess.
+Whether you have a shirt with a design you’ve outgrown or a thrift find with a print you’d prefer to bid farewell to, the following steps will unveil the process of harnessing acetone’s ink-breaking prowess.

 Prepare to witness the transformation as we delve into the intricacies of how 100% acetone can give your clothing a new lease on life by effectively removing screen printing.